I hit the deck; a door slams shut,

 impatient to a fault.

-I sense she isn't one to lock
+I sense she isn't one to rend

-emotions in a vault.
+emotions to the vault.

-I reach the bottom in good time,
+I reach the bottom, in good time;

-my breath is hot and needy.
+my breath is hot and needy,

-And cramming in the oxygen,
+and, cramming in the oxygen,

 I satisfy the greedy.

-We crouch behind some cover,
+We crouch behind some cover

 as the dead continue scouring.

-On level ground the odour,
+On level ground, the odour

 reaches levels overpowering.

-She scurries forth and I in tow,
+She scurries forth and I in tow;

-We reach a door so rusted,
+We reach a door so rusted;

-Padlock, hinge and handle caked with
+padlock, hinge and handle caked with

 oxidation crusted.

-A key she conjures, small like mine,
+A key she conjures, small like mine;

-As tiny metal ridges with pin,
+The tiny metal ridges with pin

 counterparts they dock.

-It opens without moaning,
+It opens without moaning—

 something rather unexpected.